Can Reddit's silver "apes" beat the market? By Reuters - Up News Info

 © Reuters.
-Silver investor Kerry Kraker displays a silver figure nicknamed “Troy” by the “Wall Street Silver” Reddit community as he poses for a photograph at his home in Seattle, Washington, U.S., June 12, 2021.
-Picture taken June 12, 2021.
-REUTERS/Lindsey Wasson
+Kerry Kraker, who is a part of the “Wall Street Silver” Reddit community and regularly invests in silver with his weekly savings, displays a 10-ounce silver bar while posing for a portrait at his home in Seattle, Washington, U.S., June 12, 2021.
+Picture t

 By Peter Hobson